pbiggar/phc/doc/manual/devintro.rst

 <title>System Requirements</title>

 <para>
-	If you want to modify the internals of &phc in other ways than through the explicit API we provide for doing so, you will following tools listed below, in addition to those detailed in the user manual (<xref linkend="install">).
+	If you want to modify the internals of |phc| in other ways than through the explicit API we provide for doing so, you will following tools listed below, in addition to those detailed in the user manual (<xref linkend="install">).
-	However, most people should not need these tools (even if you are implementing tools based on &phc).
+	However, most people should not need these tools (even if you are implementing tools based on |phc|).
 </para>

 <itemizedlist>